China opens up to inward investors

 Speaking at an HSBC US-China Forum in New York on 2 August 2017, he said: “I have spent most of my banking career in mainland China.
 I can say with confidence that we are at a most exciting period for investing in China.”

-The Pearl River Delta is now home to increasingly high-end and high-tech manufacturing and design
+The Pearl River Delta is now home to increasingly high-end design

 The bank hosted the event to give clients insight into the evolving trade and investment relationship between the world’s two largest economies.